petherin/go-concurrency-exercises/README.md

 Code `Get`s resource from the pool and when finished, `Put`s it back in the pool for other code to use.

+### Go Race Dectector

+Race detector find race conditions in Go code.

+`go test -race mypkg`

+`go run -race mysrc.go`

+`go build -race mycmd`.
+If you then execute the resulting build e.g. `./mycmd` any data races will be shown.

+`go install -race mypkg`

+Binary needs to be race-enabled so race detector can work on it.

+Race-enabled binaries can be 10 times slower and use 10 times more memory, so don't release to production, use during testing phase.